Monge-Amp\`ere gravitating fluids. Least action principles and particle systems: Abstract

 The Monge-Ampère gravitation theory ({ MAG}) was introduced by Brenier \cite{Bre11} to obtain an approximate solution of the early Universe reconstruction problem.
 It is a modification of Newtonian gravitation which is based on quadratic optimal transport.
 Later, Brenier \cite{Bre16}, then Ambrosio, Baradat and Brenier \cite{ABB20} discovered a double large deviation principle for Brownian particles whose rate function is precisely { MAG}'s action functional.

 In the present article, following Brenier we first recap { MAG}'s theory.
 Then, we slightly extend it from particles to fluid.
-This allows us to revisit the Ambrosio-Baradat-Brenier particle system and propose another one which is easier to interpret and whose large deviation rate function is { MAG}'s action functional for fluids.
+This allows us to revisit the Ambrosio-Baradat-Brenier particle system.

-This model leads to a Gibbs conditioning principle that is an entropy minimization problem close to the Schrödinger problem.
-While the setting of the Schrödinger problem is a system of noninteracting particles, the particle system we work with is subject to some branching mechanism which regulates the thermal fluctuations and some quantum force which balances them.
+We propose another particle system which is easier to interpret in physics and whose large deviation rate function is half the way to { MAG}'s action functional for fluids.
+While the setting of the Schrödinger problem is a system of noninteracting particles, our particle system is subject to some splitting mechanism which regulates the thermal fluctuations.
+This gives rise to some conditional Gibbs principle that leaves us with an action functional on the fluid space which is { MAG}'s action functional plus an extra term associated with thermal fluctuations.

+In order to recover { MAG}'s action functional, we have to remove this extra term.
+To do so, we propose to add some quantum force field on the Otto-Wasserstein manifold of fluids to balance the thermal fluctuations.
+A microscopic description of a system of particles leading to a conditional Gibbs principle whose action functional generates such a quantum force remains a challenging open problem.

-\emph{This article is dedicated to my long-time friend Patrick Cattiaux, on the occasion of his (official) retirement.
+\emph{This article is dedicated to my long-time friend Patrick Cattiaux, on the occasion of his retirement.
 CL.}